LBNL-UCB-STI/beam/docs/devops.rst

 |image26|

 25. Click the Test connection button.
-Jenkins will make a test API call to your account and verify connectivity.
+Jenkins will make a beam.sim.test API call to your account and verify connectivity.
 On successful connectivity click Save.